School of Communication

 Debra Lawler, MA, Senior Associate Dean, Administration

-Peggy Bustamante, MS, Associate Dean for Diversity, Inclusion and Access, Associate Professor of Professional Practice
+Laura Castañeda, EdD, Associate Dean of Diversity, Equity, Inclusion and Access; Professor of Professional Practice of Journalism

-Emily Cavalcanti, MA, Associate Dean for Communication and Marketing
+Emily Cavalcanti, MA, Associate Dean, Communication and Marketing

-Vince Gonzales, MA, Associate Dean, Student Services, Professor of Professional Practice
+Vince Gonzales, MA, Associate Dean, Student Affairs, Professor of Professional Practice of Journalism

 Allyson Hill, MA, Associate Dean, Admissions